Portable Vibration Calibrator - Agate Technology

 Bearing Fault Simulation & Verification

-The AT-2040 Gen 2 includes an integrated bearing fault pulse generator designed to simulate real bearing defect conditions for system testing, alarm verification, and training.
+The AT-2040 Gen 2 includes an integrated bearing fault pulse generator that produces realistic, repeatable bearing defect waveforms for condition monitoring system validation, alarm testing, and technician training.

 Bearing Fault Simulator